jerrymao15/medcircle_test/README.md

 3. Navigate to the repo and run `npm run setup`.
 This will create a database called "medcircle-project".
 In that database a table called "articles" will be created.
 4. In your root, create a file called `.env`.
 In this file type in `SECRET_TOKEN={token}`, where `{token}`is the OAuth "bearer" token that was provided. (ie it should look something like `SECRET_TOKEN=123abc` ).
 5. Run `npm start` to start the server.
 6. Navigate to localhost:3000/v1 for API instructions (your header will have to have the appropriate token).

+#### Notes
+* To disable the authentication comment out line 13 in `server/server.js`.
+* `npm run drop-table` drops the article table.